Nikita Khrushchev: Stalin's final years

-From mid-December 1949, Khrushchev again served as head of the Party in Moscow city and province.
+From mid-December 1949, Khrushchev served as head of the Party in Moscow city and province.
 His biographer Taubman suggests that Stalin most likely recalled Khrushchev to Moscow to balance the influence of Georgy Malenkov and security chief Lavrentiy Beria, who were widely seen as Stalin's heirs.
 The aging leader rarely called Politburo meetings.
 Instead, much of the high-level work of government took place at dinners hosted by Stalin for his inner circle of Beria, Malenkov, Khrushchev, Kaganovich, Kliment Voroshilov, Vyacheslav Molotov, and Nikolai Bulganin.
 Khrushchev took early naps so that he would not fall asleep in Stalin's presence; he noted in his memoirs, "Things went badly for those who dozed off at Stalin's table."

 In 1950, Khrushchev began a large-scale housing program for Moscow.
-Five- or six-story apartment buildings became ubiquitous throughout the Soviet Union; many remain in use today.
+Five- or six-story apartment buildings became ubiquitous throughout the Soviet Union.
 Khrushchev had prefabricated reinforced concrete used, greatly speeding up construction.
-These structures were completed at triple the construction rate of Moscow housing from 1946 to 1950, lacked elevators or balconies, and were nicknamed Khrushchyovka by the public, but because of their shoddy workmanship sometimes disparagingly called Khrushchoba, combining Khrushchev's name with the Russian word trushchoba, meaning "slum".
+These structures were completed at triple the construction rate of Moscow housing from 1946 to 1950, lacked elevators or balconies, and were nicknamed khrushchyovka by the public, but because of their shoddy workmanship sometimes disparagingly called Khrushchoba, combining Khrushchev's name with the Russian word trushchoba, meaning "slum".
 In 1995, almost 60,000,000 residents of the former Soviet Union still lived in these buildings.

-In his new positions, Khrushchev continued his kolkhoz consolidation scheme, which decreased the number of collective farms in Moscow province by about 70%.
+In his new positions, Khrushchev continued his kolkhoz consolidation scheme, which decreased the number of collective farms in Moscow Oblast by about 70%.
 This resulted in farms that were too large for one chairman to manage effectively.
 Khrushchev also sought to implement his agro-town proposal, but when his lengthy speech on the subject was published in Pravda in March 1951, Stalin disapproved of it.
 The periodical quickly published a note stating that Khrushchev's speech was merely a proposal, not policy.
 In April, the Politburo disavowed the agro-town proposal.
 Khrushchev feared that Stalin would remove him from office, but the leader mocked Khrushchev, then allowed the episode to pass.

-On 1 March 1953, Stalin suffered a massive stroke.
+On 1 March 1953, Stalin had a massive stroke.
 As terrified doctors attempted treatment, Khrushchev and his colleagues engaged in an intense discussion as to the new government.
 On 5 March, Stalin died.